El Nido Tour B in Palawan – Pinagbuyutan Island & Entalula Beach

 Sitting below the big rock walls is a semi-circular stretch of beach, a group of photogenic palm trees, and plenty of room to explore.

-It just seems like the perfect island to live on remotely, and maybe that’s why a lot of tours take their lunch break here.
+Pinagbuyutan island just seems like the perfect place to live remotely, and maybe that’s why a lot of tours take their lunch break here.

-Continuing the list of amazing beaches on tour B, you’ll make a stop at a small one called Entalula Beach.
+Continuing the list of amazing beaches on tour B, you’ll make a stop at a small one on Entalula Island.

-This one has perfect white sand, shady palms, and a free-standing rock that’s shaped like an Indian arrowhead.
+This beach has perfect white sand, shady palms, and a free-standing rock that’s shaped like an Indian arrowhead.

 Gotta love it!